 Someone seeking both life insurance protection and tax-free retirement distributions might be better off getting a term life policy (which tend to be much cheaper) and opening a Roth IRA, rather than trying to combine the benefits into one product.

-- Some income is taxable.
-If the policy lapses or is surrendered, the money you’ve taken out may be taxable.
+- Taxable income: If the policy lapses or is surrendered, the money you’ve taken out may be taxable.

 While an IUL policy has some generous upsides, they might not work for everyone.

 “If someone has no need for life insurance, then another vehicle may be more appropriate for them,” Abrams says.
 That might mean just saving in a 401(k) or IRA.
 Of course, those accounts are subject to contribution limits and don’t offer the same principal guarantees.
-But less of your investment will be eaten up by fees, and you won’t have a cap on returns when the market has a great year.
+But less of your investment will go towards fees, and you won’t have a cap on returns when the market has a great year.

 Abrams adds, too, that IULs aren’t for short-term investors.